Grits Gresham: Early years, education, military

 Gresham was born in Spartanburg County, South Carolina, to Claude Gresham Sr. and the former Belle Hill.

 He attended on a baseball scholarship the Blue Ridge School for Boys, a private male boarding school named for the Blue Ridge Mountains and located in Hendersonville, North Carolina.
 This school closed its doors in 1968.
 He also studied at the University of North Carolina at Chapel Hill, Vanderbilt University in Nashville, and Yale University in New Haven, Connecticut, but he procured his Bachelor of Science and Master of Science degrees, with specialty in forestry and wildlife management, from Louisiana State University in Baton Rouge, where he was thereafter an inductee into the LSU Hall of Distinction.

 Before Gresham began his career in outdoor journalism, he was on the roster of the Cubs' Shelby, North Carolina farm team but never played.
 His son, Tom Gresham, learned of the baseball offer from the Cubs several years after his father's death while looking through old family records.
 "He went to work to take care of his young family ...
 I wonder how much it hurt him to make that decision.
 So much that he never, ever told us he was signed by the Cubs."

 During World War II, Gresham served in the United States Army Air Corps, the precursor to the United States Air Force.
 He considered his military service as important as his success in journalism.

 In 1944, Gresham married the former Mary Eleanor Ryan (July 4, 1925 – March 5, 2001).
 She was a Roman Catholic, and he was a Baptist; they wed in a Methodist Church in Nashville, Tennessee while he was in between military assignments.
 In their first thirteen years of marriage, they had a different address each Christmas.
 Mary became an excellent cook by necessity and assisted her husband on his assignments with the use of her memory, note-taking, and photographic skills.

 The Greshams had three children, including Thomas Hamilton "Tom" Gresham, host of weekly radio program Gun Talk.

 Outdoors journalist and commentator

 Gresham worked for the United States Fish and Wildlife Service and thereafter edited the Louisiana Conservationist magazine.
 He was the former outdoors editor of The Shreveport Times too.

-Gresham succeeded former Governor Joe Foss of South Dakota as the host of The American Sportsman.
+Gresham succeeded former Governor of South Dakota Joe Foss as the host of The American Sportsman.
 He was thereafter joined by Curt Gowdy as co-host.
 Gresham further hosted Shooting Sports America, sponsored by Chevy Trucks on the ESPN network.
 For twenty-six years, he was the shooting editor of Sports Afield magazine.
 He was also published in Sports Illustrated and Gentleman's Quarterly.
 He appeared in television commercials for Miller Lite Beer.